IlpoJokinen/siiliwall_back/README.md

 Step 6.
 Finish merging process by writing :wq and pressing enter on your keyboard.

-### Making pull request

-Changes coming from pull request should be always done in feature-branches. # example feature/development

-Pulling is just doing a fetch followed by a merge.
-If you know your branch is clean (e.g., master branch), go ahead and get the latest changes.
-There will be no merge conflicts as long as your branch is clean.

-Command `git pull`

 ## Naming convention used in branching